Instance configuration

 roots: The list of YPath paths of directories in Cypress from which the tables will be collected for SHOW TABLES.

-The max_data_weight_per_subquery limit uses column-by-column statistics to account for column sampling from processed tables.
-Column-by-column statistics may be missing for old tables created before the statistics became available.
-For such tables, columns in the limit are not taken into account.
+The max_data_weight_per_subquery limit uses columnar statistics to account for column sampling from processed tables.
+Columnar statistics may be missing for old tables created before the statistics became available.
+For such tables, column orientation is not taken account in the limit.
 This means that when processing a very narrow slice of columns which forms 1% of the total table volume and is 1 GiB per core, CHYT will calculate that 100 GiB per core are processed.
 CHYT will not run such a query with the default settings.

 If this scenario is required or you need to process large amounts of data, configure this setting to a random large value.